Fisher2107/mamba/README.md

 This folder contains most of the python files I used to generate plots.
 It also contains figs which is where I saved the pdf figures generated from the python files.

 ## Benchmarks Folder
 These contain transformer chekpoints and pyconorder repositories used to call the concorde and transformer model.
-They have been emptied due to space restrictions however there contents can be found in there repositories. benchmark_solvers.py contains code that computes the greedy tour length used in my figures.
+They have been emptied due to space restrictions however their contents can be found in there repositories. benchmark_solvers.py contains code that computes the greedy tour length used in my figures.
 It also contains an brute force exact solver that can only be used in low city counts (<=10).
 The transformer_model.py file contains the code used to call the transformer model used during analysis.

 ## IPYNB files
 These files stored in the main dir are what I used to generate visualistions of the transformer and mamba models.
 They were also used to generate the boxplots, histograms and heatmaps used in analysis.